siegy22/better_frame/README.md

 end
 ```

+Side note: If you have `protect_from_forgery with: ...` in your controller you
+have to delete that because of the cross site origin requests.

 ### External (on your website which should embed the rails app)

 **NOTE: you need to have jQuery on the website which is embedding your rails